cleesmith/picamera_motion_socket_flask/README.markdown

 > Ok, so I bought a Pi.
 I made some lights blink.
 Now what?
 I decided keeping an eye on things around the house was a useful project.
+Sure, I would have rather designed and built a robot that can self-balance, recognize faces/objects, or retrieve beers from the fridge ... but what good is that.

 ## Hardware: total cost: $114.44